guardian/ophan-sparklines/README.md

 * `page` : url of the Guardian content.
 Only the pathname part is used.

 Optional:
-* `markers` : comma-seperated list of `{timestamp seconds}:{hex colour}` vertical markers.
+* `graphs` : comma-separated name of data series from the Ophan breakdown, with optional hex colors (after a colon), e.g. `twitter:6666ff,facebook:000099`.
+The names `total` and `other` also work.
+Default shows `guardian`, `google`, and `other`.
+* `markers` : comma-separated vertical markers, as unix timestamps, with optional hex colors (after a colon), e.g. `1388408200:ff9900,1388409900:cccccc`
 * `width` : in pixels.
 Default is 100.
 * `height` : in pixels.
 Default is 40.
-* `pvmHot`: recent pageviews-per-min to qualify as 'hot'.
-Graph line will be extra bold.
-This is also the level at which the graph starts to compress vertically.
+* `hotLevel`:  pageviews-per-min level that triggers an emphasised graph line.
+The line will go bold at half this value, and extra-bold beyond it.
+This is also the level at which the graph compresses vertically.
 Default is 50.
-* `pvmWarm` : recent pageviews-per-min to qualify as 'warm'.
-Graph line will be bold.
-Default is 25.
-* `pvmPeriod` : number of recent minutes over which to calcuate pageview 'heat'.
-Default is 5.
+* `hotPeriod` : number of recent minutes over which to calcuate the hotLevel.
+Default is 3.
 * `showStats` : show the total hits counter.
 Default is `true`.
 * `showHours`:  show the elapsed hour markers.
 Default is `true`.